Al Fateh Grand Mosque: Library

-The library of Ahmed Al-Fateh Islamic Center has around 7,000 books, some as old as 100 years or more.
-These include copies of the books of the teachings of Prophet Muhammad or what is referred to as the books of Hadith, the Global Arabic Encyclopedia, the Encyclopedia of Islamic Jurisprudence, Al-Azhar journals which have been printed more than a hundred years ago, as well as numerous periodicals and magazines.
+The library of Ahmed Al-Fateh Islamic Center has approximately 7,000 books, some as old as 100 years or more.
+These include copies of the books of the teachings of Muhammad or what is referred to as the books of Hadith, the Global Arabic Encyclopedia, the Encyclopedia of Islamic Jurisprudence, Al-Azhar journals which have been printed more than a hundred years ago, as well as numerous periodicals and magazines.

 Tourism

 Besides being a place of worship, the mosque is one of the premier tourist attractions in Bahrain.
 It is open from 9am to 4pm and tours are conducted in a variety of languages including English, French, Filipino, Russian and many other languages, special arrangements are encouraged for smooth sailing.
-The mosque is open to visitors and tourists on all Fridays.
+The mosque is open to visitors and tourists on all days except Fridays.